Cleaning your M1 Garand Barrel and Gas System

 Cleaning after using Corrosive Ammunition:

 2Fill a small water bottle with hot water.
-With the barrel pointing down toward the ground with a slight angle begin to slowly pour the hot water into the breech and let it flow out of the barrel.
+With the barrel pointing down toward the ground with a slight angle begin to slowly pour the hot water into the breach and let it flow out of the barrel.
 Pour at a rate such that the water contacts all surfaces inside the barrel as it runs down its length.

 4Be sure to oil all the surfaces that came in contact with the water.
 Inspect the rifle after 24 hours for any signs of rust.
 If present repeat the flushing process and oil the parts again.
 Clean the bolt face well and watch for signs of rust over the next week.

-5Wash all your cleaning brushes, slotted tips and cables in hot water when finished to eliminate any Potassium Chloride that might be on them.
+5Wash all your cleaning brushes, slotted tips, and cables in hot water when finished to eliminate any Potassium Chloride that might be on them.